Applications Guide

 Kustomize Integration

-- Flux uses Kustomize for managing Kubernetes configurations
+- Argo CD uses Kustomize for managing Kubernetes configurations

 - Each application should include a